Sculpture

 Interestingly, on the day that I had just completed wrapping a

-wire frame model of 'love snakes' with black electrical insulating
+wire frame model of 'Love Snakes' with black electrical insulating

 tape I was walking along the road in Comlekci village only to